-If you’re reading this, you’ve likely just got engaged – eek!
+If you’re reading this, we’ll assume you’ve just got engaged!
 Once the Champagne has been drunk and congratulations said all round, the task ahead of you begins to dawn.
-You’ve got some wedding planning to do!
+You’ve now got some wedding planning to do!

-For most people, up until this point the closest they’ve come to wedding planning is as a guest, bridesmaid or groomsman.
-It’s natural to feel a little out of your depth in the beginning, but we’re about to change all of that!
+For most people, up until their engagement, they’ve never dabbled in much event planning.
+It’s natural to feel a little out of your depth in the beginning, but we’re about to change all of that.

 You know you want your day to be beautiful, romantic and just the best day ever.
-You probably want it to be remembered too.
-After all the time, love and expense that goes into a wedding, we don’t blame you!
-But what do you need to organise when, and how on earth can you co-ordinate all those ideas you have to make them a reality?
+You want it to be a memorable event.
+After all the time, love and expense that goes into a wedding, we don’t blame you.
+However, you need as much planning so you know what needs to be organised and when.

 In the meantime, download our wedding planning tools for free (including a budget planner!) to get started.